nightscout/trio-docs/docs/configuration/settings/features/user-interface.md

 ### Options
 **Cone (of Uncertainty):**
 <!-- TODO: Add image -->
-Uses a combines range of all possible forecast from the OpenAPS lines and provides you with a range of possible forecasts.
-This option has shown to reduce confusion and stress around algorithm forecasts by providing a less concerning visual representation.
+Combines all possible forecasts from the OpenAPS lines into a single range.
+This option has been shown to reduce confusion and stress around algorithm forecasts by providing a clearer, less overwhelming visual representation.

 **Lines:**
 <!-- TODO: Add image -->